sergeynordicresults/sergeynordicresults.github.io/index.md

 #### (Why I act as if) God doesn't exist

-(from "God as illusion" by Charles Dockins) The atheist is the one that gives 99% probability that god doesnt exist.
+(from "God as illusion" by Charles Dockins)

+The atheist is the one that gives 99% probability that god doesnt exist.
 I am an atheist by this definition.

-We cannot prove that god doesnt exist, BUT we can prove that souls dont exist.
+We cannot prove that god doesnt exist, BUT we can prove that souls dont exist (later).

+We also know how life was created (self-replicating molecules-robots that have been created, created and will be created RANDOMLY)

+We dont know why universe was created, but there is an Anthropic principle (we are here because we are here, lol)

+Thus, god is an extra variable to a function that works fine without extra variable.

+P.S.

+If God from Bible is laws of universe, then hell and heaven are a memory of people.

 ###### Why souls dont exist: